2023 Pledge Campaign FAQs

 Q: How much should I pledge?

-A: The act of pledging or tithing is an act of trust in God’s provision and blessing.
-At the original tithe in the promised land, the Israelites gave the first 1/10th of their harvest to the priests (who couldn’t grow their own food).
-It wasn’t the last 10% of what was picked, it wasn’t the leftovers.
-It was the first tenth of the harvest.
+The act of pledging or tithing is an act of trust in God’s provision and blessing.
+At the original tithe in the promised land, the Hebrew people gave the first 1/10th of their harvest in service of God and God’s people.
 In other words, before eating anything themselves, before feeding their own families, the Israelites would tithe from the first fruits of the harvest.
-However much you pledge, put it at the top of your budget each month trusting that God will provide.
+However much you pledge, make it a foundational commitment for your budget each month, trusting that God will provide.

 Q: I am not a member.
 Do I have to join the Episcopal Church to pledge?